retest/docs/docs/recheck/introduction/usage.md

 re.capTest();
 ```

-An advanced use case would check different platforms, operating systems, languages, etc., and verify that those is the same.
+An advanced use case would check different platforms, operating systems, languages, etc., and verify that those are the same.
 Ideally this would not happen within a single test phase (depending on your test framework), but encompass multiple test phases or even suite phases.

 !!! tip
 	You may use the [filtering](../usage/filter.md) mechanism to ignore expected differences.
 As an example for a language change you would ignore the text, because it changes as you would expect.
 Thus, you manipulate the definition of *same* by ignoring expected differences, while still allowing for other differences to be captured.